thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 The starter contains an example CRUD implementation for technologies.
 You can find the controller and its handlers under the `/src/modules/technology/` folder.

 The handlers have caching enabled using the [cachified](https://www.npmjs.com/package/cachified) package.
-It uses redis under the hood.
+It uses Redis under the hood.
 For more information on these endpoints, see the code, or check out the `localhost:3333/docs` after you start up your development server.

 ## Database and Redis